istio/old_mixer_repo/doc/dev/adapters.md

 ### Configuration-time

 This is when the operator configuration is loaded/reloaded.
-During configuration, Mixer creates new `builder` objects, configures them, and instantiates `handler` object for the Adapter.
+During configuration, Mixer creates new `builder` objects, configures them, and instantiates `handler` objects for the adapter.

 Details about the configuration time Mixer-Adapter interaction: